Commercial Condo Claim for Hurricane Damage

 - Extensive repairs are required to bring the property back to code

 The HOA submitted an insurance claim under their hurricane coverage, expecting fair compensation.
-However, the insurance company’s initial payment of $200,000 was not nearly enough to address the actual cost of the losses.
+However, the insurance company’s initial payment of $200,000 was insufficient to cover the actual cost of the losses.

 Insurance Carrier Undervalued the Claim